- GDP (PPP):

 - FDI Inflow:

-The Bahamas’ economic freedom score is 63.3, making its economy the 74th freest in the 2018 Index.
-Its overall score has increased by 2.2 points, led by dramatic improvements in scores for fiscal health, government integrity, and judicial effectiveness.
+The Bahamas’ economic freedom score is 62.9, making its economy the 76th freest in the 2019 Index.
+Its overall score has decreased by 0.4 point, with declines in scores for government integrity and judicial effectiveness outpacing increases in fiscal health and investment freedom.
 The Bahamas is ranked 15th among 32 countries in the Americas region, and its overall score is above the regional and world averages.

-As it looks to improve a perilous fiscal situation resulting from recent hurricanes, the government has cut red tape in business licensing, procurement, and business-related immigration.
-It also aims to streamline public-sector spending.
-Emergence of a more dynamic and sustainable private sector has been held back by weak rule of law, lingering protectionism, heavy subsidies to state-owned enterprises, and a bloated and slow-moving bureaucracy.
+The government’s top priority is reducing the fiscal deficit.
+To stimulate the economy, it has simplified business licensing, procurement, and business-related immigration.
+It also has taken new steps to foster development of small and medium-size enterprises and encourage local investment.
+Private-sector growth has been constrained by weak rule of law, lingering protectionism, heavy subsidies to state-owned enterprises, and a bloated and slow-moving bureaucracy.
 Nevertheless, the overall regulatory system is conducive to entrepreneurial activity, and there are no individual or corporate income taxes.

-The Free National Movement defeated the long-dominant center-left Progressive Liberal Party in May 2017.
-New Prime Minister Hubert Minnis faces soft economic growth, double-digit unemployment, high household indebtedness, and $600 million in damages from an October 2016 hurricane.
+Prime Minister Hubert Minnis of the Free National Movement party, elected in 2017, faces soft economic growth, high unemployment, high household indebtedness, and the costs of ongoing repairs made necessary by recent hurricanes.
 Tourism accounts for more than 60 percent of GDP.
 International banking, investment management, and financial services are also important.
-The Bahamas is the only Western Hemisphere country that is not a member of the World Trade Organization; politicians and the private sector remain at loggerheads about how to replace the tariff revenues that WTO membership would cost.
+The Bahamas is the only Western Hemisphere country not to have joined the World Trade Organization, and Minnis is seeking to reactivate the accession process with the goal of achieving full membership by 2019.
+Debate continues regarding how to replace the tariff revenues that could decline with WTO membership.
 Proximity to the U.S. makes the Bahamas a transshipment point for illegal drugs and human trafficking.

 The government imposes national insurance, property, and stamp taxes but no income, corporate income, capital gains, or wealth taxes.
-The overall tax burden equals 18.8 percent of total domestic income.
-Over the past three years, government spending has amounted to 23.8 percent of total output (GDP), and budget deficits have averaged 4.5 percent of GDP.
-Public debt is equivalent to 66.9 percent of GDP.
+The overall tax burden equals 16.3 percent of total domestic income.
+Over the past three years, government spending has amounted to 21.0 percent of the country’s output (GDP), and budget deficits have averaged 4.2 percent of GDP.
+Public debt is equivalent to 57.2 percent of GDP.